artaeun/IBM-UniPD/Dati/Studio/II_Anno/EIP/Materiale_vario/Tutta_la_teoria.md

 # 6. Espressioni regolari

 ## Cosa sono le espressioni regolari
-In computing, a regular expression, also referred to as “regex” or “regexp”, provides a concise and flexible means for matching strings of text, such as particular characters, words, or patterns of characters.
+In computing, a regular expression, also referred to as "regex" or "regexp", provides a concise and flexible means for matching strings of text, such as particular characters, words, or patterns of characters.

 A regular expression is written in a formal language that can be interpreted by a regular expression processor.
 | character | how it works |